MicBrain/Master-Password-Recovery-Tool/README.md

 Master-Password-Recovery-Tool
 =============================

-An application that recovers the Master Passwords of Laptops.
+Generates and calculates the Master Passwords of HDD and BIOS systems of ACER, Dell and Sony VAIO laptops according to their license numbers.
+The algorithm was figured out by multiple-testing and collecting data from different Internet sources.

 Description
 ---------------